Santa Cruz Bronson C Review

-The Santa Cruz Bronson is probably the most talked about bike on the planet right now.
+The Santa Cruz Bronson is probably the most talked about the bike on the planet right now.
 Launched with a huge fanfare, and having the likes of Steve Pete and Cedric Gracia sing its virtues, it created an internet buzz that we haven’t seen for a while.
-Pre-orders stacked up and for a while the bikes were as rare as rocking horse sh!t as the team in California struggled to keep up with the huge demand!
+Pre-orders stacked up and for a while, the bikes were as rare as rocking horse sh!t as the team in California struggled to keep up with the huge demand!

 The bike is built from the ground up around the new 27.5 wheel size and features their top end VPP suspension platform.
-They offer both an aluminium version and a carbon version, which we have on test here.
+They offer both an aluminum version and a carbon version, which we have on test here.

-Santa Cruz doesn’t go for crazy acronyms and fancy phrases to describe the work they do, instead they just work hard to create the lightest stiffest carbon frames possible.
+Santa Cruz doesn’t go for crazy acronyms and fancy phrases to describe the work they do, instead, they just work hard to create the lightest stiffest carbon frames possible.
 There is a tapered head tube, internal bottom bracket ISCG 05 mounts and a 142mm rear end.
 Internal cable routing for a Stealth dropper post features alongside full carbon dropouts and disc mounts, giving the frame a very clear look.
-In addition there are integrated rubber chain-stay and down tube protectors.
+In addition, there are integrated rubber chain-stay and downtube protectors.